This article is part of our crash course series on Arabic dialects.

 Resources & Next Steps

-For articles about individual dialects, each of which include a list of the top 30 most essential phrases in the dialect, go to the links below:
+For articles about individual dialects, each of which includes a list of the top 30 most essential phrases in the dialect, go to the links below:

 Our goal is to cover all the dialects of the Arab world, so if you don’t see the dialect you’re looking for on the list, you can rest assured that it’s in the pipeline!
 Or drop us a line through our Contact page to let us know which dialects you think we should prioritize.